Millennium Stars

 Millennium Stars is a 2000 Indian Malayalam-language drama film directed by Jayaraj.
 It stars Suresh Gopi, Jayaram, Biju Menon and Abhirami in the lead roles.
 The soundtrack of the film was composed by Vidyasagar.
-The movie was also the first Malayalam movie to be released in this millennium.
+It became the first Malayalam movie to be released in the new millennium.
 Biju Menon won the Asianet Film Award for Best Supporting Actor for this film.
 Later dubbed into Tamil and released as Sivasankar.

 Plot

 When they were children, Shiva and Shankar went to Mumbai in search of a living.
 Circumstances put them in jail, where they meet a bully named Karunan.
 They escape from jail.
 Several years later, Shankar and Shiva dream of becoming singers.
 Karunan is still active as a criminal.
 Through their hard work, the Shiva-Shankar duo become successful singers and start being called "Millennium Stars".
 Then the villain enters and tries to separate the two.
 Karunan convinces them not to separate.